 Refrigerant Leak Detection and Repair

-Depending on the accessibility of the leak, whether or not a leak test is required, and what precisely requires repair, an average refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on how accessible the leak is for the technician.
-If you’re feeling uneasy, you can ask your AC repair technician to show you his or her process and review their findings.
+Depending on the accessibility of the leak, whether or not a leak test is required, and what precisely needs to be repaired, an average refrigerant leak detection and repair can actually cost anywhere from $150 to $500 depending on how accessible the leak is for the technician.
+If you’re feeling uneasy, you can ask your AC repair technician to walk you through his or her process and review their findings.

 AC Circuit Board Replacement

 Sometimes the culprit may be beyond the AC equipment itself and the circuit board may need to be replaced.
-Depending on your AC make and model, a new circuit board for your system could cost anywhere from $450 to $1300.
+Depending on the make and model of your air conditioner, a new circuit board for your system could cost anywhere from $450 to $1300.

-If you’re interested in replacing your home’s thermostat, a smart wifi thermostat will typically cost more than a traditional thermostat.
+If you’re looking to replace your home’s thermostat, a smart wifi thermostat will typically cost more than a traditional thermostat.
 Depending on which style of thermostat you go with, you’re probably going to pay anywhere between $200 and $550 to get it installed.
-Thanksfully, the newer thermostats might pay back their investment in energy management savings, if they are programmed properly.
+Thanksfully, the latest thermostats may pay back their cost in energy management savings, if they are programmed properly.

 Capacitor or Contactor Replacement

-If your AC is still young or you choose to repair your older equipment instead of purchasing an energy-efficient A/C system upgrade, a capacitor will most likely cost $250 to $350 and a contactor can be priced a little lower, ranging from $150 - $350.
+If your air conditioner is still only a few years old or you decide to repair your older system instead of investing in an energy-efficient A/C system upgrade, a capacitor will most likely cost $250 to $350 and a contractor can be priced a little lower, ranging from $150 - $350.
 These repairs are a couple of the most common for your air conditioning system.

 AC Fan Motor Replacement

 Again, it’s always good to consider the pros and cons of paying to repair your current air conditioner versus purchasing an upgraded, more energy-efficient air conditioner.
-If replacing this part is the better option for you, a fan motor replacement might cost between $500 and $1200.
+If replacing the fan motor is the better option for you, a fan motor replacement might cost between $500 and $1200.

 NOTE: Part repair under warranty

-A common misunderstanding is that if there is a part that needs to be replaced, that it is covered through the manufacturer’s equipment warranty; however, there are several additional costs that may not be covered by the warranty that will be your out-of-pocket costs.
-Even with typical repairs, such as a capacitor replacement, the company still has to process this warranty through the manufacturer so they can obtain the credit on the part.
-Also, all manufacturers instruct the contractor to keep the part for 60-120 days and may make the contractor return the malfunctioned part at the contractor’s cost.
-Larger repairs, a compressor for example, also require this process but those types of repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered by the Original Equipment Manufacturer warranty.
-If you don’t have a labor warranty you will continue have to pay additionally for the technician’s labor.
+A common misconception is that if a part replacement is required, that it is covered through the manufacturer’s equipment warranty; however, there are several other costs that may not be covered by the warranty that will be your out-of-pocket costs.
+Even with typical repairs, like a capacitor replacement, the company still has to process the warranty through the manufacturer so they can obtain the credit on the part.
+Also, all manufacturers instruct the contractor to hold the part for 60-120 days and may require the contractor return the malfunctioned part at the contractor’s cost.
+Larger repairs, a compressor for example, also require this process but these larger repairs have more supplies and materials required (i.e. refrigerant, copper fittings, etc.) that are not covered under the Original Equipment Manufacturer warranty.
+If you don’t have a labor warranty you will always have to pay additionally for the technician’s labor.

-Always understand that these costs are estimates and costs can increase or decrease depending on the climate of your city, the particular issues with your equipment, the age of your air conditioner, and whether or not you’ve been receiving regular maintenance to maintain the AC’s health and your manufacturer’s warranty.
-If your system is pretty much dead and replacement seems more likely, take a moment to look at our air conditioner pricing guide.
+Always understand that these prices are estimates and costs can increase or decrease depending on the climate of your city, the particular issues with your system, the age of your air conditioner, and whether or not you’ve been receiving regular maintenance to maintain the health of your A/C and your manufacturer’s warranty.
+If your AC has just plain given up and replacement seems more likely, take a moment to read our air conditioner pricing guide.

-If you would like more information or ever need expert AC repair, call Service Experts Heating & Air Conditioning 24/7/365.
+If you have any questions or ever need expert AC repair, call Service Experts Heating & Air Conditioning 24/7/365.